-In fact, you can see a solid Wi-Fi signal indicator in the left top corner of iPad
+In fact, you can see a solid Wi-Fi signal indicator in the left top corner of the iPad -

 - yet YAPI is failing to connect.
 Most likely your iPad has switched to a “guest’ or a “foreign” wireless network.
 Why does that happen?

 Once you’ve connected to a Wi-Fi network iPad remembers its credentials and, for your convenience, connects automatically next time.
 Also when iPad loses connection to a current network it attempts to automatically join another known network selecting the first working Wi-Fi connection it can connect to, alphabetically.
 In other words, if your iPad was ever connected to “guest” network it may jump to it.
 However, this isn’t always helpful.

 What’s the solution?
 Telling your iPad to forget all Wi-Fi networks that you don’t want to automatically connect to.
 Forgetting a network will remove the network’s password and prevent your iPad from joining it automatically in the future.